Agriculture, Environment, and Biodiversity Division (AEB)

 - 9 Service, research support, experimental, or scientific platform units

-- 9 Partner institutions
+- 9 Partner Institutions

 - 1,800 Professors researchers

-- 175 theses defended each year
+- 175 dissertations defended each year

 - 38 CIFRE contracts